G6NHU Log Search

 I was licenced in 1982 at the age of fifteen and have been active and enthusiastic about the hobby ever since.

-My station consists of a Kenwood TS-590S and a broadband Hexbeam designed by G3TXQ and built by MW0JZE at 35' AGL for the six bands between 20m and 6m with an east-west doublet sloping from 30ft to 20ft for the LF bands (maximum 100w through an SGC Smartuner).
-I also have a Sirio Gain Master vertical for use on 10m and 12m.
+My station consists of a Kenwood TS-590SG and a broadband Hexbeam designed by G3TXQ and built by MW0JZE at 35' AGL for the six bands between 20m and 6m with an east-west doublet sloping from 30ft to 20ft for the LF bands (maximum 100w through an SGC Smartuner).
+I have a Sirio 827 vertical for use on 10m and a Diamond X510N for VHF/UHF and I use an Icom ID-5100 for local natter and occasionally you'll hear me on D-STAR.
 My station is equipped with an Acom 1000 amplifier to give me 400 watts output.

 In October 2011 I sat and passed the FCC Technician and General class examinations at the RSGB Convention and was issued KB3WPE.